TheFinestArtist/FinestWebView-Android/README.md

 # FinestWebView

-#### FinestWebView is easy to use WebView that includes back, forward, refresh and share features
+#### FinestWebView is a easy to use WebView for mobile Applications.

 * Builder pattern
 * Various options